Updated: Tuesday July 30, 2019/AthThulatha Thoul Ki'dah 28, 1440/Mangalavara Sravana 08, 1941, at 03:59:54 PM

 (b) Assessment, collection, disbursement and utilization of Zakat funds and maintenance of their accounts.

-(c) Coordination with State Bank of
+(c) Coordination with State

 (d) Banking procedures, zakat deductions and refund rules.